uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 Bugs with syntax error and undefined function were fixed.

 = V3.87 =
 Error with option name when Contact Form Multi plugin is activated was fixed.
 Plugin performance was improved.
-BWS plugins section was updated.
+BWS Panel section was updated.
 The French language file is updated.

 = V3.86 =
 Bug with Contact Form impacting 'From name' headers in messages sent by other plugins was fixed.
 'Additional options' block was moved to a new tab, which is now named 'Additional settings'.
 'Extra settings' tab name was changed to 'Appearance'.
 The Greek language file is added.